rizkhal/sisekolah-docs/README.md

-# LiveKit Documentation
+# Sisekolah Documentation

-Documentation site for LiveKit.
+Documentation site for Sisekolah.
 Help us improve the documentation and PRs are welcome!

 ## Installation